Suramin: History

 Suramin was first made by the chemists Oskar Dressel, Richard Kothe and Bernhard Heymann at Bayer AG laboratories in Elberfeld, after research on a series of urea-like compounds.
 The drug is still sold by Bayer under the brand name Germanin.
 The chemical structure of suramin was kept secret by Bayer for commercial and strategic reasons, but it was elucidated and published in 1924 by Ernest Fourneau and his team at the Pasteur Institute.

 Research

 It is also used as a research reagent to inhibit the activation of heterotrimeric G proteins in a variety of GPCRs with varying potency.
 It prevents the association of heteromeric G proteins and therefore the receptors guanine exchange functionality (GEF).
 With this blockade the GDP will not release from the Gα subunit so it can not be replaced by a GTP and become activated.
 This has the effect of blocking downstream G protein mediated signaling of various GPCR proteins including rhodopsin, the A1 adenosine receptor, the D2 receptor, the P2 receptor, and ryanodine receptors.
+Suramin is also an inhibitor of ABC-type and P-type ATPases, which acts competitively with ATP.

 Suramin was studied as a possible treatment for prostate cancer in a clinical trial.

 Suramin has been studied in a mouse model of autism and in a small phase I/II human trial.
+Secondary outcomes showed improvements in language, social interaction, and decreased restricted or repetitive behaviors.The safety and activity of low‐dose suramin showed promise as a novel approach to treatment of ASD in this small study.
+Results from a randomized clinical study found no statistically significant effects of suramin (in either 10mg or 20mg doses) versus placebo on boys with moderate to severe autism spectrum disorder.

+Suramin is a reversible and competitive protein tyrosine phosphatase (PTPases) inhibitor, also is the potent inhibitor of sirtuins, purified topoisomerase II and SARS-CoV-2 RNA-dependent RNA polymerase (RdRp).